Guyaloosh/PixelPlayground/README.md

 # PixelPlayground

-Ecommerce shop for game console
+PixelPlayground is an eCommerce shop for game consoles, built using the MVC (Model-View-Controller) architecture.
+This project utilizes C# for backend operations and HTML for the frontend.

 Features